syncfusion-content/xamarin-docs/Xamarin/Diagram/Node.md

 {% endtabs %}

 ## Constraints
-Node Constraints allow us to enable or disable the following behaviors of Node.
+The Node Constraints allow you to enable or disable the following behaviors of Node.
 •EnableDrag
 •EnableResize
 •EnableRotate